Sam Brown Log House

 More about this marker.
 On left of path leading to log cabin

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 17, 2016, by McGhiever of St Paul, Minnesota.
-This page has been viewed 243 times since then and 15 times this year.
+It was originally submitted on April 17, 2016, by McGhiever of St Paul, Minnesota.
+This page has been viewed 307 times since then and 10 times this year.
 Photo 1. submitted on April 17, 2016, by McGhiever of St Paul, Minnesota. • Bill Pfingsten was the editor who published this page.